Get

 3. Make the Crate Positive

 When you are home, you should leave the door on the crate open at all times.
 Never use the crate as a place of punishment.
-If your dog associates being in the crate with punishment, they might take it very personally when you’re gone all day and they’re stuck inside.
+If your dog associates being in the crate with punishment, they might develop fear or anxiety related to the crate, especially when they’re inside for longer periods.

 Welsh corgi pembroke dog in an open crate during a crate training